Implied author: History

 The real author and the real reader are flesh and blood parties that are extrinsic and accidental to narratives.
 The implied author, narrator, narratee, and implied reader are immanent to the text and are constructed from the narrative itself.
 In this diagram, the implied author is the real author’s persona that the reader assembles from their reading of the narrative.

 Although the implied author is not the real author of a work, he or she is the author that the real author wants the reader to encounter in the reading of a work.
 Similarly, the implied reader is not the real reader of a text; he or she is the reader that the implied author imagines when writing a text.

-Gérard Genette uses the term focalization rather than point of view of a work to distinguish between "'Who sees?' (a question of mood) and 'Who speaks?' (a question of voice)", though he suggests "perceives" might be preferable to "sees", given that it is more descriptive.
+Literary theorist Gérard Genette uses the term focalization rather than point of view of a work to distinguish between "'Who sees?' (a question of mood) and 'Who speaks?' (a question of voice)", though he suggests "perceives" might be preferable to "sees", given that it is more descriptive.
 In his 1972 book Narrative Discourse, he took issue with Booth's classifications (among others), suggesting three terms to organize works by focal position: